Oversupply is when your breasts produce more milk than your baby needs. This can be stressful for both you and your baby.

 Coping with leaking breasts

-- Invest in a well-fitting nursing bra and some large breast pads to absorb any leaks when you're not at home.
+- buying a well-fitting nursing bra and large breast pads to absorb any leaks when you're not at home

 Producing less milk

 You may feel worried when your milk supply changes and you start producing less milk.
-Your breasts will no longer feel engorged all the time, and will not leak as they did before.
+Your breasts will no longer feel engorged all the time or leak as they did before.

 Getting support

 If you're having a problem with oversupply, get help as soon as possible.
-Talk to a lactation consultant, or your GP or PHN.
+Talk to your GP, PHN or lactation nurse or midwife.